iaeiou/blue-plankton-2/content/posts/winter-driving.md

 As long as you're not on a major north-south artery (like 89 or 93) don't hestitate to drive as slowly as you feel you need to.
 You'll find that New Hampshire folks are patient and don't mind.

-Now, if you've got a driver from Massachusetts behind you, that's another thing.
+Now, if you've got a driver from Massachusetts behind you, that's another thing . . .